msachi/kafka-streams-demo/README.md

   none
 ```

 As we can see above, the topology now contains two disconnected sub-topologies.
-The first sub-topology's sink node KSTREAM-SINK-0000000004 will write to a repartition topic Counts-repartition, which will be read by the second sub-topology's source node KSTREAM-SOURCE-0000000006.
+The first sub-topology's sink node `KSTREAM-SINK-0000000004` will write to a repartition topic `Counts-repartition`, which will be read by the second sub-topology's source node `KSTREAM-SOURCE-0000000006`.
 The repartition topic is used to "shuffle" the source stream by its aggregation key, which is in this case the value string.
-In addition, inside the first sub-topology a stateless KSTREAM-FILTER-0000000005 node is injected between the grouping KSTREAM-KEY-SELECT-0000000002 node and the sink node to filter out any intermediate record whose aggregate key is empty.
+In addition, inside the first sub-topology a stateless `KSTREAM-FILTER-0000000005` node is injected between the grouping `KSTREAM-KEY-SELECT-0000000002` node and the sink node to filter out any intermediate record whose aggregate key is empty.

-In the second sub-topology, the aggregation node `KSTREAM-AGGREGATE-0000000003` is associated with a state store named `Counts` (the name is specified by the user in the `count` operator).
-Upon receiving each record from its upcoming stream source node, the aggregation processor will first query its associated `Counts` store to get the current count for that key, augment by one, and then write the new count back to the store.
+In the second sub-topology, the aggregation node `KSTREAM-AGGREGATE-0000000003` is associated with a state store named `counts-store` (we specified the name in the `count` operator).
+Upon receiving each record from its upcoming stream source node, the aggregation processor will first query its associated `counts-store` store to get the current count for that key, augment by one, and then write the new count back to the store.
 Each updated count for the key will also be piped downstream to the `KTABLE-TOSTREAM-0000000007` node, which interpret this update stream as a record stream before further piping to the sink node `KSTREAM-SINK-0000000008` for writing back to Kafka.

 For reference, the complete code should look like this: